Why You Need SSL Security for Your Website

 Once you purchase your certificate through Namecheap, we’ll provide instructions on how to activate and install the certificate on your website, ensuring your website connection is safe.
 And you can do this knowing we have 24/7 support on hand if you get stuck.

 Have we convinced you to take the next step and secure your site?
-If so, there’s never been a better time.
-Check out Namecheap’s wide range of SSLs for up to 49% off regular prices.
+Check out Namecheap’s wide range of SSLs for up to 50% off regular prices.
 We have options that will be perfect for every site.